cnobile2012/python-thunderborg/INSTALL.rst

     VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3
     source /usr/local/bin/virtualenvwrapper.sh

-Create a virtual environment for your project.
-The project name can be whatever you want, but it might be a good idea to keep it short.
+Create a VE (Virtual Environment) for your project.
+The VE name can be whatever you want and does not need to match the actual project's name, but it might be a good idea to keep it short so that you can remember it.

 .. code-block:: console